 Number Course Credits

 Major Area 21

-History 6
+History The History of Second Marie L/H 6 3-3

-SM712/713 The History of Sacred Music I/II 3-3
+SM712/713 Theology and The History of Sacred Music I/II 3-3 6

-Theology and 6

 SM511 Sacred Music Lab (2 terms) 0-0

-SM631 Worship Planning for the 21 st Century 3
+SM631 Worship Planning for the 21st Century

 SM722 Theology, Liturgy and Worship 3 3 9

-Applied Stud
+Applied Stud y: Choral

 CR517 Master Singers (2 terms) 1-1

 CR621/622 Choral Conducting I/II 3-3

 SM525 Conductors Performance Ensemble 1

-must have an area of Applied Study: plied Emphasis 1 Keyboard or Vocal primary (3 terms) 7-10 2-2-2
+Each student must have an area of Applied Study:

+plied Emphasis 1 7-10

+VC641A Voice primary (3 terms) 2-2-2

+PI641A or Piano primary (3 terms) 2-2-2

+1101111 or

+OR641A Organ primary (3 terms) 2-2-2

+or

-TH645 or Composition Primary (3 terms) 3-3-3
+TH645 Composition Primary (3 terms) 3-3-3

-SM630 Conducting Coaching 2 1
+SM630 Conducting Coaching 2 1 7 3 1-1

-Option B: Ch conducting Coaching 7

-CR524 Vocal Techniques for Choirs 7 3
+Option B: Ch CR524 Vocal Techniques for Choirs / 3

-CR642 Conducting Primary (2 terms) 1-1
+CR641B Conducting Primary (2 terms) 1-1

 SM630 Conducting Coaching 2 2

+Core 11

-Core MH731 CR509 Introduction to Musicology Symphonic Choir (2 terms) Theory or Music History elective (1 course) Core elective (1 course) 3 11 3 1-1 3 3
+MH731 Introduction to Musicology 3

+CR509 Symphonic Choir (2 terms) 1-1

+Theory or Music History elective (1 course) 3

+Core elective $(1 \text{ course})^3$ 3

-Total Require Notes ed Credits 39-42
+Total Require ed Credits 39-42

 Students selecting Option A must present a half-recital in the applied area.
-Departmental approval 1. is required for all recitals.
+Departmental approval is required for all recitals.
 For composition primary students, the recital consists of original works composed while the student was enrolled as a graduate student at Westminster Choir College.
 For composition primary students, TH625: Composition Class, may be required if it is felt that class work in composition is needed prior to private study.
-Composition primary students must complete TH62: Analysis as the core theory/music history elective.
+Composition primary students must complete TH626: Analysis as the core theory/music history elective.

 Students may not register for concurrently for SM525 and SM630.
-SM630: Conducting Coaching

-2 culminates in a public conducting performance.
+SM630: Conducting Coaching culminates in a public conducting performance.

-The core elective must be a single, 3-credit graduate-level course outside the student's major area, 3. area of emphasis, and/or area of applied study.
+The core elective must be a single, 3-credit graduate-level course outside the student's major area, area of emphasis, and/or area of applied study.

-4. Students must demonstrate a reading knowledge of French or German equivalent to two years of college study.
+Students must demonstrate a reading knowledge of French or German equivalent to two years of college study.